Why Governance Models Matter - NBR

 Governance sweet spots and stress points

-There are three moments in the life cycle of a company where strong governance adds real value.
-Growth, developing capability and succession planning.
+There are three moments in the life cycle of a company where strong governance governance models add real value - Growth, developing capability and succession planning.

-If you want outside capital to grow your business you need to have a strong governance process.
-Many New Zealand start-ups in the tech sector are discovering that in order to secure investment they need to have a board and to demonstrate they understand the governance model.
+If you want outside capital to grow your business you need to have a strong governance model.
+Many New Zealand start-ups in the tech sector are discovering that in order to secure investment they need to have a board of directors and to demonstrate they understand the governance model.

 Most SME owners don’t think about what happens when they retire – they’re too busy in the day-to-day space making sure the company remains liquid.